Do you wish you could learn a language through TV and movies?

 However, it’s not uncommon for learners to feel that their passive skills (reading and listening comprehension) far outstrip their active skills (speaking and writing).

 So, how does input-based learning work?
+How can you learn a language with it?
 Will it ever lead to speaking and writing, or will input-lovers be stuck with their books and movies forever?

 For the answer, we turn to the mighty Iceberg Theory.